Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Graphics.rst

 reactive-interactive, graphics.
 Indeed, such graphics quibs are bi-directionally linked to their source data.
-Any changes to upstream quibs are propagated downstream to immediately affect the graphics; and, conversely, user interactions with the graphics (dragging, clicking) propagates backwards to affect the values of upstream quibs.
+Any changes to upstream quibs are propagated downstream to immediately affect the graphics; and, conversely, user interactions with the graphics (dragging, clicking) is inverse propagated backwards to affect the values of upstream quibs.
 Combining quibs with widgets and graphics, we can thereby readily create a highly interactive app-like analysis of our data.

 Notably, such interactive pipelines are naturally created in *Quibbler* without us needing to worry about the traditional, and often tedious,